 Different situations can necessitate this process.
 You need to know why you should do CASE relearn and when to do it.
-Especially, you are able to perform the CASE relearn without an expensive scanner.
+Especially, you can perform the CASE relearn without an expensive scanner.
 Thus, this article will trigger this procedure and how to do it.

 What Is CASE Relearn?

-A Crank Angle Sensor Error (CASE) relearn is a process of realigning the position between the camshaft position sensor and crankshaft position sensor.
+A Crank Angle Sensor Error (CASE) relearn is a process of realigning the position between the camshaft position sensor and the crankshaft position sensor.
 Your vehicle system uses this relationship to determine advanced misfires.
-Indeed, CASE relearn is necessary, and you need to know when to perform it.
+Indeed, CASE relearning is necessary, and you need to know when to perform it.